SouthGreenPlatform/genoring/README.md

     well.
 That's why using a script was unavoidable for simplicity.
   - A shell script could have been used.
 While shell scripts don't require any software installation on Linux or Mac systems, they would not work on Windows systems.
-Furthernore, there are many reasons to avoid shell scripts: https://mywiki.wooledge.org/BashPitfalls
+Furthermore, there are many reasons to avoid shell scripts: https://mywiki.wooledge.org/BashPitfalls
   - A PERL Script: that's the solution we choose because PERL is natively available on most systems and easy (and free) to install on Windows as well.
     And to reduce any other requirements, only standard PERL libraries are used.
-  - A python script, a PHP script,... could have been used but they all require a language interpretor to be installed which would mean additional requirements.
-There also could be issues due to incompatibles versions of installed softwares.
+  - A python script, a PHP script,... could have been used but they all require a language interpreter to be installed which would mean additional requirements.
+There also could be issues due to incompatibles versions of installed software.
   - Maybe other more complex solutions exist as well but a PERL script remains a simple choice and still not too complex to maintain.